-Jim Eggleston and Roger White are the current co-chairs of the Communications subcommittee.
+Roger White is the current co-chair of the Communications subcommittee.

 Artists Beyond the Desk: for over three decades, ABD has presented a Wednesday lunchtime concert series, readings, and visual art exhibitions.
 ABD sponsors arts groups on campus such as the Meridian Singers.
 Although some members of ABD are themselves artists and performers, most are not and view membership in the group as a way of giving back to MIT by organizing arts programs, activities, and events on campus.
 If you would like to join us, please send an email to firstname.lastname@example.org or email the co-chairs.

-Geoff Shamu and Salvatore Angelone are the current co-chairs of the Artists Beyond the Desk subcommittee.
+Salvatore Angelone is the current co-chair of the Artists Beyond the Desk subcommittee.